Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments_VAS/Cloud-BIN-Lookup.md

 # Perform an Cloud BIN Information Lookup

 Commerce Hub's [Cloud BIN Service](?path=docs/Resources/API-Documents/Device-Management/DT-Cloud-BIN-Guide.md) performs a lookup against the [Global BIN](?path=docs/Resources/API-Documents/Payments_VAS/Global-BIN-Lookup.md) and Cloud BIN files, and provides a response including the `cardDetails` *(also known as [card metadata](?path=docs/Resources/Master-Data/Card-Details.md))*.
-This data may be returned as `primaryCardData` and may also include `additionalCardData` in the clear *(unencrypted)*.
+The data is returned as `primaryCardData` and may also include `additionalCardData` in the clear *(unencrypted)* based on the merchant configuration.

 ---